 All accepted participants will receive:

-- Complimentary tuition for the SCAI Fellows Congenital Heart Disease Interventional Cardiology Course
+- Complimentary registration for the SCAI Fellows Congenital Heart Disease Interventional Cardiology Course

 Full participation is required for 100 percent reimbursement.
 All attendees must:

-- Make flight arrangements that depart after attending the final session which ends at 11:45 am on Monday, December 5
+- Make flight arrangements that depart after the final session ending at 1:00 PM on Monday, December 4

 - A signed letter from your program director stating the dates of your fellowship